kogakure/website-11ty-stefanimhoff.de/src/posts/2016/jekyll-hugo-migration.md

 After running over 2 years with [Jekyll](https://jekyllrb.com/) I recently replaced it with [Hugo](https://gohugo.io/), a static site generator written in Go.

 I did this mainly because of two reasons: _Firstly_, Jekyll ist just **too slow** (because Ruby is slow).
 The site generation takes forever, with tags and category generation it gets even worse.
 I had to limit the amount of generated pages to 5 during development, to have a nearly instant update of the stuff I write.
-And my blog has just around 80 articles.
+And my blog has just around 80 essays.
 I’ve read stories of large sites, where the generation takes hours. _Secondly_ I wanted to stop updating Node packages _and_ Gems (one ecosystem is enough).

 ## Researching the options